Price of the dollar in Mexico: how much is it worth today, July 18?

 Price of the dollar in Peru today, July 18

 The US currency remained stable compared to the previous day.
-On Wednesday, July 17, The price of the dollar in Peru closed at 3.7230 soles, according to the Central Reserve Bank of Peru (BCRP).
+Last Thursday, July 18, The price of the dollar in Peru closed at 3.7440 solesaccording to the Central Reserve Bank of Peru (BCRP).

 Every day, the entity publishes a table on its website, in which it reports the minimum, maximum and average value of the day in the interbank exchange rate.
 In another column, it indicates the quotation and compares it with the measurements of the previous day.
 This makes it easy to see the evolution of the US currency in the country.

-In this way, the Dollar ended the day slightly lowerafter having opened at 3.7250and continues to remain stable.
+In this way, the Dollar ended the day slightly higherafter having opened at 3.7330and continues to remain stable.
 Over the last few years, the currency has remained practically stable, with only minor fluctuations.

 Despite the various governments and political processes that the Peruvian territory has experienced in recent years, the sol has always remained stable and managed to maintain a value that holds against the dollar.